MyFitnessPal Review 2026: Still the Best Calorie Tracker?

 GAYA replaces MFP's tedious manual search with 15-second photo logging, uses FatSecret's verified database instead of crowd-sourced entries, and includes a voice coach for the guidance MFP has never offered.

-- FatSecret's verified database — no crowd-sourced accuracy issues
+- 7M+ verified foods from FatSecret, Open Food Facts, and USDA — no crowd-sourced accuracy issues

-- Real-time voice coach with 4 personas for accountability
+- Real-time voice coach with 4 personas — remembers your dietary preferences, goals, and motivations

 - Privacy-first — no data linked to your identity, no data breaches